1. Records from a burial ledger are entered into a simple Excel spreadsheet.

 4. If photographs are available then links to pictures of tombstones can be made on the GIS map.

-5. To make the records searchable online the Excel spreadsheet is loaded into Google Documents as a spreadsheet.
+5. To make the records available online the Excel spreadsheet is 'tablelised' into html using a freely available online tool.

-This enables a search database application to be easily developed without complicated and costly programming.
+This enables the records to be be easily displayed and searched without complicated and costly programming.